flavidev/accreditation-sheet-generator/README.md

 # accreditation-sheet-generator

-Import data from a spreadsheet file and generate individual forms.
+A Python app developed to import data from spreadsheets and generate individual forms according to existing standards.

-Script used by accreditation departament in order to optimize internal processes during SEA Games 2019
+This automation tool was requested by the accreditation department of SEA Games 2019 in order to optimize internal processes.